Skip to main content

 • Collect it from your local pharmacy using a digital token

-Medication costs are not included in your membership fee, as they’re supplied externally.
-You may also need to purchase items such as needles or a sharps bin.
-We’ll guide you through that when the time comes.
+Please note that medication costs aren’t included in your membership fee, as they’re supplied externally.
+You may also need items like needles or a sharps bin, but we’ll guide you through this when needed.

 8. Enjoy consistent, ongoing care